sithmel/jsonaut/README.md

 | ["keywords", 0], "json"    | {"name": "JSONaut", keywords: ["json"]}           |
 | ["keywords", 1], "stream"  | {"name": "JSONaut", keywords: ["json", "stream"]} |

-### About the ordering

-Streaming out JSON requires the "path, value" pairs to be emitted in **depth first** order of paths otherwise the resulting JSON will be malformed.
-This is the normal order in which data are stored in JSON.
-Alternatively, it also works if the paths are sorted comparing object keys in lexicographic order and array indexes from the smallest to the biggest.
-In this case, the structure will be respected, but not necessarily the order the keys presents in the original JSON (ES2015 standard introduced the concept of key ordering, but it is not respected here).

 ## BatchIterable

-A stream can be parsed using [asyncIterables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator) and every chunk of the stream parsed yields [iterables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_generators).
-For this reason, the path value sequence can be typed as `AsyncIterable<Iterable<[Path, Value]>>`.
+A JSON stream can be read as [asyncIterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator).
+Every chunk of the stream is a [typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array).
+Once parsed it yields [iterables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_generators) of path/value pairs.
+For this reason, the sequence can be typed as `AsyncIterable<Iterable<[Path, Value]>>`.
 I call `AsyncIterable<Iterable<T>>` a `BatchIterable<T>` for short.
 Javascript makes unwieldy to work with a type defined like that.
-It basically requires to a nested for loop like this one:
+It basically requires a nested for loop like this one:
 ```js
 for await (const iterables of asyncIter) {
   for (const [path, value] of iterables) {